UKHomeOffice/hocs/documentation/code-repos.md

 Receives audit event messages from an SQS queue for persistent storage.

 [hocs-case-creator](https://github.com/UKHomeOffice/hocs-case-creator)
-Reads a message containing a JSON payload from an AWS SQS Queue, and creates a cases with associateed data.
+Reads a message containing a JSON payload from an AWS SQS Queue, and creates a cases with associated data.

 [hocs-casework](https://github.com/UKHomeOffice/hocs-casework)
 Handles interactions with reference data specific to cases.